The PAU Survey: a new constraint on galaxy formation models using the observed colour redshift relation: Results

 \section{Results}

 We first describe some basic properties of the lightcone mock, such as its visual appearance, number counts and redshift distribution (\S~\ref{sec:basic_results}), before describing the estimation of photometric redshifts for the mock galaxies, using a simple, approximate model for flux errors (\S~\ref{sec:photoz}) and then comparing the evolution of the observed colours with PAUS (\S~\ref{sec:colour_redshift}).
+Finally, we assess the sensitivity of galaxy colours to the model parameters (\S~\ref{sec:vary}).